nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `TUTORIAL_COUNT` and `ASSIGNMENT_COUNT` must be a positive integer between 1 and 40 inclusive.
 * Inputting the same `TUTORIAL_COUNT` or `ASSIGNMENT_COUNT` as the previous configuration will also **reset** the class details of all students.
+* `config` resets the state history of Class Manager, preventing you from using the `undo` command to reach a state before the `config` command was executed.

 Examples:
 * `config #t/13 #a/1`